Parkinson's Disease: Care Instructions

-Parkinson's disease can cause tremors, stiffness, and problems with movement.
+When you have Parkinson's disease, part of your brain cannot make enough dopamine, a chemical that helps control movement.
+The disease can cause tremors, stiffness, and problems with movement.
 Severe or advanced cases can also cause problems with thinking.
-In Parkinson's disease, part of the brain cannot make enough dopamine, a chemical that helps control movement.
 Taking your medicines correctly and getting regular exercise may help you maintain your quality of life.

 There are many things that can cause Parkinson's disease symptoms, including some medicine, some toxins, and trauma to the head.
 The cause in most cases is not known.